Inside the Data Industry

 In the above criteria, I haven't mentioned performance.
 Everybody knows that time is money, however I consider speed as a feature.
 It is well summarized by Larry Page

-And measuring this feature is always hard.
+"As a product manager you should know that speed is product feature number one."And measuring this feature is always hard.
 You can go through some benchmark tests which may help you in the evaluation and narrowing your choice down to a few candidates.
 Nevertheless, once you narrow down your search I would recommend to do the testing for all candidates in the environment which should be close to the production environment - using real data and real workload.
 Don't expect, don't predict.
 Measure and get the numbers.
 Learn from yesterday, live for today and hope for tomorrow.
 Have a nice day.